Rock in Opposition: Recommended Records

 Towards the end of 1978, Chris Cutler from Henry Cow and Art Bears and one of the active participants in RIO, had established Recommended Records (RēR), an independent record label and distribution network for RIO and similar artists.
 When RIO folded as an organisation, RēR continued RIO's work by representing and promoting marginalised musicians and groups.
 RēR became a "virtual" RIO, and "... is part of the continuing legacy of RIO".

 RIO as a genre

-RIO became minor category or genre after it ceased being an organisation at the end of 1979.
+RIO became a minor category or genre after it ceased being an organisation at the end of 1979.
 While the term "RIO" was never used to refer to a particular style of music during the organisation's existence (the original RIO bands were quite diverse musically), it became used by listeners, musicians, and distributors as a means of classifying a particular subset of avant-garde artists.
 Avant-prog (short for avant-garde progressive rock) is a style that appeared in the late 1970s as the extension of two separate prog rock sub-styles: RIO and the Canterbury scene.